-EPIDEMIOLOGY AND INFECTION

-Systematic review of surveillance systems and methods for the early detection of exotic, new and re-emerging diseases in animal populations

-V. RODRÍGUEZ-PRIETO, M. VICENTE-RUBIANO, A. SÁNCHEZ-MATAMOROS, C. RUBIO-GUERRI, M. MELERO, B. MARTÍNEZ-LÓPEZ, M. MARTÍNEZ-AVILÉS, L. HOINVILLE, T. VERGNE, A. COMIN, B. SCHAUER, F. DÓREA, D.U.
-PFEIFFER, J.M.
-SÁNCHEZ-VIZCAÍNO

 SUPPLEMENTARY MATERIAL

-S1.
+Section S1.
 Definitions used in this systematic review, based on the Animal Health Surveillance Terminology Final Report from Pre-ICAHS Workshop.

 Threat: the hazard or infectious disease which can potentially affect a susceptible population and spread between individuals and herds.
 Depending on the spread of the hazard along populations, the health and economic consequences are variable.